 This is an interesting point on many levels, as we now inhabit a world with more possibilities.
-We can learn, read and access information like we have never been able to before.
+We can learn, read and access information as we have never been able to before.

 A great example of this is BrewDog.
-Started in 2009 from humble beginnings and a passion for brewing beer.
-They wanted to create a craft beer similar to those they had tasted in California.
+It started in 2009 from humble beginnings and a passion for brewing beer.
+They wanted to create craft beer similar to those they had tasted in California.
 They now have a business valued at more than 1 billion.

-So, why is it that deaf people are entering the workplace with a lack of confidence; and what’s causing it, and how can we create more opportunities for Deaf people in the workplace?
+So, why is it that deaf people are entering the workplace without confidence, what’s causing it, and how can we create more opportunities for Deaf people in the workplace?

 When we refer to ‘mainstream’, we are talking about deaf children attending a school where their peers have no disabilities.
-The majority of the time, that deaf child will be the only deaf child in the class and sometimes in the school.
+Most of the time, that deaf child will be the only deaf child in the class and sometimes in the school.

-This lack of opportunity puts deaf school leavers at a disadvantage, with fewer choices when it comes to university places and often leaving school not knowing what path to take.
+This lack of opportunity puts deaf school leavers at a disadvantage, with fewer choices in university places and often leaving school not knowing what path to take.

 Facing these challenges can create a lack of confidence for the deaf.

 This results in a lack of confidence in deaf people applying for job roles and taking opportunities.
-They are concerned about their lack of ability and whether the experience they had in school will be the same in the workplace.
+They are concerned about their lack of ability and whether their school experience will be the same in the workplace.

 Employers’ lack of knowledge of deaf employee's needs

-The Business Disability Forum recently undertook a survey of 1200 disabled people, called ‘The Great Big Workplace Adjustments Survey ‘.
-This survey was seeking information about workplace adjustments.
-In other words, the changes that employees put into place so the disabled employee can thrive in the workplace.
+The Business Disability Forum recently surveyed 1200 disabled people, called ‘The Great Big Workplace Adjustments Survey ‘.
+This survey sought information about workplace adjustments.
+In other words, the changes that employees put into place so that disabled employees can thrive in the workplace.

 The survey highlights the challenges that employers are facing.
-A lack of knowledge about how to provide a suitable environment for disabled employees.
+A lack of knowledge about providing a suitable environment for disabled employees.

 The survey found that:

 - 73% felt that the adjustments had made a positive difference in removing some of the barriers in the workplace.
-However only 19% felt their adjustments had helped to remove all the barriers at work.
+However, only 19% felt their adjustments helped remove all the barriers at work.

-- Whilst 44% said they had all the adjustments they needed, 27% had requested other alternative adjustments that were not yet in place, and 29% had considered them but decided not to request them.”
+- Whilst 44% said they had all the needed adjustments, 27% had requested other alternative adjustments that were not yet in place, and 29% had considered them but decided not to request them.”

 To think about

-This survey highlights the question of how can someone continue to be productive in a role and their team if the adjustments haven’t been put into place?
-And also, what would they be doing while they’re waiting for these adjustments to put into place?
+This survey highlights the question of how someone can continue to be productive in a role and their team if the adjustments haven’t been put into place.
+And also, what would they be doing while they’re waiting for these adjustments to be put into place?

-From our own experience, when we provide deaf awareness training to businesses who have a deaf team member, they have said the following:
+From our own experience, when we provide deaf awareness training to businesses that have a deaf team member, they have said the following:

 *Office of National Statistics)